astronomer/docs/astro/upgrade-runtime.md

        :::info

     You only need a PAT to create the first Deployment in your Organization running a deprecated version of Astro Runtime.
-You can then create all subsequent Deployments using either a Workspace or Organization API token.
+You can then create all subsequent Deployments using either a Workspace or Organization API token with permissions to create a Deployment.

     :::